 Government officials made commitments to provide programs and resources to the community as a way of responding to criticisms and recommendations made.
-In Kisumu County, where the research team had focused their efforts on youth unemployment, county officials pledged to build a local recording studio where young people interested in music and producing artwork could work and create livelihoods for themselves through their creative abilities.
+In Kisumu County, where the research team had focused their efforts on youth unemployment, county officials pledged to build a local recording studio where young people interested in music and producThis PAR process has been significant in mobilizing civic and policy engagement by youth in the communities and informal settlements from which these researchers come. ing artwork could work and create livelihoods for themselves through their creative abilities.
 Also among the promises were more bursaries and scholarships for the youth to gain admission into tertiary and vocational training institutions and programs.